 - Spread the batter evenly into the prepared pan.

 - Then, press a few strawberry pieces into the top of the batter.
 It doesn't have to be neat.
 Just scatter them about.

 - Bake the cake for about 40 minutes.
 The top should be lightly golden brown.
 A toothpick inserted into the center should come out with only a few moist crumbs attached.

 Step 6: Cool and garnish

-Place the cake on a serving platter.
-Dust it with confectioners' sugar.
+- Place the cake on a serving platter.
+Dust it with confectioners' sugar (powdered sugar).
 Slice and serve it with fresh strawberries as a garnish.

-This cake can also be eaten warm!
-It’s great as a warm slice of breakfast cake and goes perfect with a cup of black coffee.
+- This cake can also be eaten warm!
+It is great as a warm slice of breakfast cake and goes perfectly with a cup of black coffee.

-Thaw the cake overnight in the refrigerate then bring to room temperature before serving.
-Or warm single slices in the microwave in 10 second intervals until heated through.
+Thaw the cake overnight in the refrigerator.
+Then, bring to room temperature before serving.
+Or warm single slices in the microwave in 10-second intervals until heated through.

 - Properly measure the flour.
 Don't scoop the flour directly out of the bag with the measuring cup.
 Since flour compacts, this method will add too much flour to the recipe.

 - Make sure the cold ingredients are at room temperature.
 Mixing cold eggs into cake batter can make the cake dense.